italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **19**
     - The Wallet Instance provides the Authorization Response to the Relying Party using an HTTP request with the method POST (response mode "direct_post").
   * - **20**, **21**, **22**, **23** and **24**
     - The Relying Party verifies the Authorization Response, extracts the Wallet Instance Attestation to establish the trust with the Wallet Solution.
 Then extract the Digital Credential and attests the trust to the Credentials Issuer and the proof of possession of the Wallet Instance about the presented Digital Credential.
-Finally, the Relying Party verifies the revocation status of the presented credential.
+Finally, the Relying Party verifies the revocation status of the presented Credential.
   * - **25**, **26**, **27** and **28**
-    - The Relying Party authenticates the User and notifies to the Wallet Instance that the operation ends successfully.
+    - The Relying Party provides to the Wallet a redirect URI with a response code to be used by the Wallet to finalize the authentication.
   * - **29**
     - The User is informed by the Wallet Instance that the Autentication succeded, then the protected resource is made available.